 Set up your student groups for success.

 Be intentional about who you put together.
-I always picked my leaders first, and then matched them with my highest need students.
+I always picked my leaders first and then matched them with my highest-need students.
 Then, I filled in the rest of my lovelies to match personalities and skills the best I could.
 If there’s one group that ends up a little funky, no worries.
 Just put that little bundle of energy the closest to where you spend the most time during their class hour.
 Even if you don’t use these student groups for all your classroom activities and learning, still it is worthwhile to put them together with care 🙂

 Bond and play time.

 Make sure students have the opportunity to get to know each other before academics come into the equation.
 Provide quality time for them to bond and build rapport before they tackle challenging assignments in their groups.
-The more comfortable they feel with each other, the more willing they will be to show their skills and take changes.
+The more comfortable they feel with each other, the more willing they will be to show their skills and take chances.
 And that is what learning is all about.

 Be prepared to step back and watch them solve problems together in their groups.
 It can be challenging and difficult at first, no lie.
 You got into the education profession to help students.
-You have to ignore the urge to get involved, and bear with it.
+You have to ignore the urge to get involved and bear with it.
 Give them a chance to work together to solve any issues.
 They’ll build confidence and independence.
 And there is so much joy to be had in watching students work together and achieve success.
 Plus, they’ll feel how much you believe in them 🙂